 Education is key to empowering people and creating the next generation of conservationists.
-We work directly with local educational institutions and partner organizations to strengthen their programs and capacity, training hundreds of young scientists each year.
+We work directly with educational institutions in Africa and around the world to train hundreds of young scientists each year.

 Saving gorillas is an important mission, but the value of this work is even more far reaching.
-When gorillas are protected, so are their important forest habitats, which are important ecosystems that support our planet and all life on earth.
+When gorillas are protected, so are their forest habitats, which are critical ecosystems that support our planet and all life on earth.

 Our holistic conservation efforts also directly help people and communities, improving the health and livelihoods of people who live near the gorillas and helping to build the next generation of conservationists in Africa.